 Riding helmets soon become the company’s flagship product and Charles Owen quickly established itself as the gold standard for safety.

 Walter’s son, Roy Burek, joined the family business in 1981.
 Roy was involved in creating the very first equestrian helmet safety standard, and in 1983 Charles Owen created the first dual-standard riding helmet.

 One year later, Her Majesty Queen Elizabeth II awarded Charles Owen the Royal Warrant as protective headgear supplier to the Royal Mews at Buckingham Palace.

 In 1987 the Charles Owen factory was relocated to Wrexham, North Wales.

 From the first patent granted in 1924 to improve ventilation and fit through the Microfit system found in all Charles Owen helmets today, the company has always prioritised correct and comfortable fit.

-Today the company name is deeply ingrained within the global equestrian industry as a trusted brand known for safety, quality and prestige fashion.
+Charles Owen is deeply ingrained within the global equestrian industry as a trusted brand known for safety, quality, innovation and style.